polca/premise/docs/transform.rst

 On this basis, *premise* chooses one of the following driving cycles:

-- urban delivery, if the distance is inferior to 150 km
+- *urban delivery*, if the distance is inferior to 150 km
-- regional delivery, if the distance is between 150 and 450 km
+- *regional delivery*, if the distance is between 150 and 450 km
-- long haul, if the distance is superior to 450 km
+- *long haul*, if the distance is superior to 450 km

-Hence, in the following dataset for "market for steel, low-alloyed" for the IAM region of India, *premise* chose the *regional delivery* driving cycle since the kilogram of steel has been transported on average over 120 km.
-The truck used to transport that kilogram of steel is a fleet average vehicle built upon the REMIND fleet data for the India region.
+Hence, in the following dataset for "market for steel, low-alloyed" for the IAM region of India, *premise* chose the *regional delivery* driving cycle since the kilogram of steel has been transported on average over 120 km by truck.
+The truck used to transport that kilogram of steel is a fleet average vehicle built upon the REMIND fleet data for the region of India.

  ================================================================= ============ ================ ===========